andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 For this section, the client-only SPA is deployed on [render.com](https://render.com/) on a global CDN.
 The implementation can be found here: [(1) Client-only SPA](https://github.com/andrelandgraf/movies-react-spa).

-The full stack web app uses Remix.run with the Express.js adapter and runs on a long-running server on render.com (Oregon, US).
+The full stack web app uses Remix with the Express.js adapter and runs on a long-running server on render.com (Oregon, US).
 The implementation can be found here: [Full stack app using Remix with Express.js](https://github.com/andrelandgraf/movies-react-full-stack-app/tree/with-http-and-memory-caching).

 #### Lighthouse